reasonml/reason-react/docs/interop.md

   );
 ```

-`ReasonReact.wrapJsForReason` is the helper we expose for this purpose.
+`React.wrapJsForReason` is the helper we expose for this purpose.
 It takes in:

 - The `reactClass` you want to wrap
 - The `props` js object you'd create through the generated `jsProps` function from the `jsProps` type you've declared above (with values **properly converted** from Reason data structures to JS)